Model Home Version 0.1

 - Every appliance in the kitchen

 The installation started off with not too much fanfare, but while work was being done one of the installers called me over to point out that in fact the original windows seemed to have no insulation around them at all (no foam, no fiberglass, no cotton, nothing) which would explain why the windows managed to rot out so nicely (good air circulation around it from both sides, lots of water seepage around it and condensation too).
-This means my windows wear actually letting a great deal of heat out in the winter and heat in, in the summer.
+The windows were letting a great deal of heat out in the winter and heat in, in the summer.

 So with these new windows I will end up doing two good things for my house:

 - Effectively hold or maybe increase the value of the house, as it no longer looks like a “crack house” or a “grow op” (OK, I should also cut the grass more) which are not that uncommon in our section of Ottawa.
-The curb appeal of a house cannot be discounted, these days.
+Curb appeal is important.

 - Save me some money on heating and air conditioning charges.
 I don’t think I’ll delude myself into thinking I am going to recuperate the values of the windows, just that it might be nice to think that my electric and gas bills may not increase in value quite as quickly as they have in the past.

 What’s next on House Version 0.1 (maybe with this upgrade it is House 0.32)?
-My guess is the rest of the windows (the back of the house still needs to be done), the deck and more likely the flooring is next (although the kitchen is pretty bad too).
+The rest of the windows (the back of the house still needs to be done), the deck and the flooring will be repaired soon.

-Oh another interesting thing we learned is if they don’t prime the ceilings, and then spray on the stippled plaster stuff, it bubbles and falls off too (yes there is a lot of work still to do on the interior too).
+An interesting thing if the ceilings are not primed, and stippled plaster is used, it bubbles and falls off.
+Yes there is a lot of work still to do on the interior too.

 Legalize and tax the heck out of it I say.
 Apparently the Australian mines are now trying to recruit in Canada.
 Not enough staff here.